cornelltech/snack/README.md

 Using Apple-provided Python is NOT supported.

-The recommended installation method on OS X is with Homebrew:
+The recommended installation method on OS X is with Homebrew.
+The following has been tested on a clean Yosemite installation.

     $ brew install gcc
     $ brew install python